epacces/iOSMapExtension/readme.markdown

 In fact, it enables

-- to get centered region relative to a set to annotations conforming to a protocol or a set of protocols, belonging to a certain class or set of classes
+- to get centered regions relative to a set to annotations conforming to a protocol or a set of protocols, belonging to a certain class or set of classes

 - to get the number of visible annotation conforming to a protocol or a set of protocols or belonging to a certain class or set of classes, within the current visible Map Region.

 ## User Position

-This class is an helper class to update the user position only within a certain range (it's the minThresholdToUpdatePosition property).
-It also checks if a valid position is given.
+This class is a helper class to update the user position only within a certain range (it's the minThresholdToUpdatePosition property).
+It also checks if a valid position has been given.

 ## Annotation Array